 While Amazon Redshift is a powerful and versatile data warehouse, it still suffers from the limitations of any relational database, including:

-- Costs: Since storage and compute are coupled, Redshift costs can quickly grow very high when working with larger datasets, or with streaming sources such as application logs.
+- Costs: Because storage and compute are coupled, Redshift costs can quickly grow very high.
+This is especially noted when working with larger datasets, or with streaming sources such as application logs.

 - Complex data ingestion: Unlike Amazon S3, Redshift does not support unstructured object storage.
-Data needs to be stored in tables with predefined schemas, which can often require complex ETL or ELT processes to be performed when data is written to Redshift.
+Data needs to be stored in tables with predefined schemas.
+This can often require complex ETL or ELT processes to be performed when data is written to Redshift.